philipce/nifty/README.md

 - wrappers on glibc/math.h
 - basic functions related to statistics and probability

-See our [status page](Documents/Status.md) for details.
+See our [status page](Documents/Status.md) for details on the implementation status of all features.

 ## Tests and Benchmarks

 The goal is for Nifty to provide correctness and performance similar to other numerical computing standards.
-We'll be testing and benchmarking against MATLAB and NumPy.
+We'll be testing and benchmarking mainly against MATLAB and NumPy.
+Check out the [status page](Documents/Status.md) to see where the test coverage is currently at.

-We will be experimenting with using the [XCTest](https://github.com/apple/swift-corelibs-xctest) framework as it progresses.
+Nifty uses the [XCTest](https://github.com/apple/swift-corelibs-xctest) framework to manage unit tests.
+Once you've cloned this repository, running the unit tests for Nifty is as easy as running `swift test` in the repository root directory.

 ## Goals & Scope
 The goals of Nifty can be summarized as follows: